Configuring Security Group Rules

 After allowing traffic over a port in a security group rule, you need to ensure that the port used by the instance is also opened.

-- Checking the port of a Linux server
+- Checking a Linux ECSport

 Run the following command to check whether TCP port 80 is being listened on: